2020 Order of Hamilton recipients

 Rabia Saleem Awan

 Rabia originally immigrated to Canada in 1996 from Pakistan.
 Rabia is being acknowledged with the Order of Hamilton for her tireless work as a volunteer in the Hamilton community.
 A pillar of the community, Rabia has been running programs both within and outside of the Muslim community.
 Over the past five years she has tirelessly served seniors at the Hamilton Mountain Mosque.
 She has secured annual funding, over $53,000 since 2015 from federal and provincial sources to take the seniors on outings to the Royal Ontario Museum, Grand River lunch cruises and Hamilton Harbour boat tours among others.
-Raising two children of her own, Rabia was also a foster parent to two children aged 5 and 3.
+Raising two children of her own, Rabia was also a legal guardian to two children aged 5 and 3.
 She has served on the board of several local organizations including the Hamilton Mountain Mosque Rabia has served as the Chair of the Muslim Association of Hamilton Seniors Committee, a member of the Muslim Council of Greater Hamilton, volunteered with the Canadian Muslim Vote as Volunteer lead Hamilton Chapter.
 Organized a Ramadan Campus Iftar (fast breaking) by creating a working bridge between anti-violence and McMaster Muslim Students Association, where Muslims and non-Muslims alike broke fast together.
 Rabia serves as a wonderful example to her community on the value of volunteer service.

 Jim has been named to the Order of Hamilton 2020 for his contribution to a wide array of charitable causes to the benefit of the residents of the City of Hamilton.
 Jim is a lawyer who has built a lifelong legacy of community service.
 His commitment to volunteer service began over 30 years ago which included his serving as a member of the board of directors of the Children’s Aid Society of Hamilton-Wentworth, the Juravinski Cancer Centre Foundation and the Hamilton Waterfront Trust.
 He has served as the president of the Rotary Club of Hamilton, the Hamilton Club, Theatre Aquarius and the Hamilton Port Authority.
 He is a founding member of the Lawyer’s Legacy Fund for Children.
 As a member of the John Howard/Liaison College/David Lane Youth Success Fund Committee he has raised academic scholarships for youth at risk.
 He has also served on the boards of the Hamilton Chamber of Commerce and the Art Gallery of Hamilton.
 Jim’s volunteerism and community service has spanned the City.